DesignLedDublin/ColourTheory/README.md

 ![Mockup](/assets/Readme%20Images/All-devices.webp)

-## Features
+# Design

-### Site wide
+### Colours

-* General design points

-  * The feature colour of #580b20 is used throughout the site to highlight key elements on a page.
+* The feature colour of #580b20 is used throughout the site to highlight key elements on a page and for icons.
 * The feature colour of #dc9806 is used when items in the menu bar or social icons are hovered over.
    ![HoverColour](/assets/Readme%20Images/Header-palettes-clicked.webp)

+### Fonts
+* Fonts used are Arial Narrow Bold and Grandiflora One

+### Images
+* All images are from my design studio work, DesignLed.
+* The logo was created by me for this project.

+### General design points
   * The footer border is replaced with a custom-designed rainbow line to link in with the colour theme of the website.
   ![Footer](/assets/Readme%20Images/Footer.webp)

+# Features

+This website consists of 8 pages.
+Six are accessible from the navigation menu.
+One is a 404 error page and one is a submission confirmation page for the contact form.

-* Navigation Menu
+### Navigation Menu
+  * On the left hand side is the site logo, this moves to the center on mobile devices.
+  * On the right hand side there are four links or burger menu on smaller screens:
+    * Home
-  * Contains links to the Home, What is Colour Theory pages, Palettes dropdown menu pages and Contact page and will be responsive on all devices.
+    * What is Colour Theory
+    * Palettes dropdown menu pages
-  * This will allow users to easily navigate between the pages within the site on any size device.
+    * Contact page
   * The user can decide to have the Palettes dropdown menu open or closed by clicking the Palettes menu item to both open and close it.
    ![Dropdown](/assets/Readme%20Images/Header-dropdown-menu.webp)
+___

-* Footer
+### Footer
-  * This contains icons as links to social media websites that open in new tabs.
-The links will link to DesignLed's social media pages.
-Icons will be accessible to the visually impaired who may be using a screen reader with the use of aria labels.
-It will also contain a copyright to DesignLed for the website, this line will also link to the DesignLed website in case users would like to see the studio's website.
+  * To the right are social media icons.
+The social links go to DesignLed's social media pages.
+Icons are accessible to the visually impaired who may be using a screen reader with the use of aria labels.
+  * To the left is the copyright to DesignLed for the website, this also links to the DesignLed website in case users would like to see the studio's website.
   * This will allow the user to follow DesignLed if they would like to after visiting the Colour Theory page.
+___

-* Favicon
+### Favicon
   * A site wide favicon has been implemented with the Colour Theory logo.
   * This will provide an image in the the tabs header to allow the user to easily identify the website if they have multiple tabs open.
+___

-* 404 Page
+### 404 Page
   * A 404 page has been implemented and will display if a user navigates to a broken link.
   * The 404 page will allow the user to easily navigate back to the home page of the website with a button to take them directly to it.
   ![404](/assets/Readme%20Images/404.webp)
+___
+### Form Submission Page
+  * This shows once the submit button has been pressed on the contact page.
+After ten seconds, it automatically redirects to the home page.

+# Project Screenshots

-### Home Page
+### Home Page:

 ![HomePage](/assets/Readme%20Images/Home.webp)
 * Landing page header